Mission, Organization and Accreditation

 3. See "Why Do Universities Have Museums?" by Kimerly Rorschach, Director, Nasher Museum of Art, Duke University, filmed November 10, 2004.
 A relevant excerpt from her presentation:

 also read online through Google Books the full text of Managing University Museums By Organisation for Economic Co-operation and Development, Melanie Kelly, Programme on Institutional Management in Higher Education, Published 2001 by OECD Publishing.
 200 pages.
 ISBN:9264195246.
+A support organization for college and university art museums is the College Art Association.

 4. From Ellen Noël Art Museum news release dated August 24, 2005